Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_shortest_distance_park.md

 >> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
 CRS will be transformed to the projected CRS that is specified.
 In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.

 >> - target_dist *(int)* – threshold distance surrounding the point locations in which parks should be located.
-If no park is detected within threshold distance based on the current parameters, the distance to park will be set to the given threshold distance.
+If no park destination is detected within threshold distance for the current parameters, the distance to park will be set to the given threshold distance.
 The actual distance to the nearest park cannot always be retrieved properly due to edge effects concerning the area for which the network and parks are retrieved through OpenStreetMap.
 A warning is also provided in this case, as it should be considered for further analysis.

 >> - park_vector_file *(string)* – optional, the absolute or relative path to the vector file containing park data.
 In case no file is provided, park data will be retrieved from OpenStreetMap.